iurjoh/Baby-Daily/README.md

 ### User Stories

+All User Stories were efficiently organized within the Kanban board available within GitHub itself where the project can be publicly accessed.
+Strategically all stories were prioritized using MoSCoW technique (acronym MoSCoW stands for “must-have,” “should-have,” “could-have,” and “won't-have").
+The Kanban board was divided into three sections to oversee different phases of the project:

+* To do: This item hasn't been started yet.
+* In Progress: This item is actively being worked on in the Backend and/or Frontend.
+* Done: All tasks have been completed.

+Here is a list of all my User Sotories create for this project:

 * View post list: As a **Site User** I can **view a list of posts** so that **I can select one to view and interact**
 * Open a post: As a **Site User** I can **click on a post** so that **I can open it and interact**
 * View likes: As a **Site User / Admin** I can **view the number of likes on each post** so that **I can see which is the most popular or viral**